sider/sider-docs/docs/tools/javascript/tslint.md

 | ------------------------- | ---------- | --------------- | --------------------------------- |
 | 5.0.0+ (default to 6.0.0) | TypeScript | Node.js 12.16.1 | https://palantir.github.io/tslint |

+**TSLint** is an extensible static analysis tool for TypeScript.
+It checks your code for readability, maintainability, and functionality errors.

 ## Getting Started

 To start using TSLint, enable it in your [repository settings](../../getting-started/repository-settings.md).